Rumyra/portfolio/src/index.md

 layout: index.hbs
 ---

-Ruth John is an award nominated digital artist, web consultant, speaker and writer, with 15 years of experience in the digital industry.
+Ruth John is an award nominated digital artist, web consultant, keynote speaker and writer, with 15 years of experience in the digital industry.

 She's a [Google Developer Expert](https://developers.google.com/experts/people/ruth-john), is on the board of directors for [Bath Digital Festival](https://bathdigitalfestival.co.uk/) and in her career has worked for companies such as o2 (Telefonica) and BSkyB, and clients such as the BBC, NBC, Cancer Research UK, Heineken and Channel 4 among others.